nbzero/ansible-wing-playbook/README.md

-Infrastructure as a code with Ansible + Docker
+Infrastructure as a code with Ansible + Docker + Openstack
 ==========================================================
-This repository is the skeleton to do infrastructure as a code with Ansible + Docker.
+This repository is the skeleton to do infrastructure as a code with Ansible + Docker + Openstack.
 Assume that you already have basic understanding of Ansible and Docker, you can take a look at main concept:

 - Ansible is use to run automated tasks from host preparation to service deployment.
 - Docker is use to contain services which will get deployed by Ansible.